CS-433/ml-project-2-eeg_ml/README.md

-# EEG-classification
+# Gender-classification...
-You can find the code here that analysis the EEG data by different methods, including MLP, LSTM and CNN.
-Before running the code, you need to download the dataset from [here](https://drive.google.com/file/d/1zQi72b9_j1zbEUPtQorYEv29_3OLVOe6/view?usp=sharing) and put it under *./data/training_data*.
+You can find the codes here for gender classification from EEG data.
+We implement 4 models, including a linear model (LIN), a multilayer perceptron (MLP), a GRU and a CNN.
+Before running the code, you need to download the dataset from [Data1](https://drive.google.com/file/d/1zQi72b9_j1zbEUPtQorYEv29_3OLVOe6/view?usp=sharing) and [Data2](https://drive.google.com/file/d/1Y5UCXA82ko64fAdmeH0Kn4C2-EN-tVJJ/view?usp=sharing) and put them under *./data/training_data*.

 ## Prerequisites
 - Python 3